 Wongu University students have the right to submit a Special Request form to the Registrar for permission to register for a course for which they do not meet all required prerequisites.
-Their request will be reviewed at the next scheduled Academic Standards Committee meeting, and a decision will be provided to the student.
+Each request will be reviewed by the Academic Standards Committee and a decision provided to the student.
 Special Requests are approved on a strict case-by-case basis.
 Various factors are taken into consideration, which include, but are not limited to: the specific prerequisites missing; the student's academic and attendance history; input from instructors about the student's abilities in the classroom or clinic; and extenuating scheduling limitations.
 The denial of a Special Request may not be appealed.